-Costiera Amalfitana, or the famous Amalfi coast is an area in Italy which is blessed with diversity and great natural beauty.
-The locations along the coast have been settled since the early Middle Ages.
-The landscape along the coast comprises of the mountains and sea with several coves and creeks which can only be reached by sea.
-There are several natural areas which have remained completely untouched by tourism or by any human influence.
-The highest mountain along the coast is Monte San Angelo a Torre Pizzi which stands at an altitude of 1425 meters.
+Much of the Amalfi coast's settements were already very much established in the Middle Ages; the area's landscape comprises of mountains and sea, both defining an incredibly unique coast lline, characterized by several coves and creeks, many of which can only be reached by sea.
+Several natural areas have remained completely untouched by tourism or, in fact, by any human influence.
+The highest mountain along the coast is Monte Sant' Angelo, near Torre Pizzi, which stands at an altitude of 1425 meters (4675 ft).

-The rural areas on the coast have great versatility and have adapted the land for their use in a very natural way like the orchards, the upland pastures and the terraced vineyards.
-The coast is mainly known for its various cultivations on the terraced land where citrus fruits are grown.
-The most important product produced in the region is lemon.
-Lemons that are grown here are sweet and they can be eaten as desserts even without sugar.
-Cuisine which is typical to the coast makes abundant use of these lemons in cakes as well as in the famous liqueur "limoncello" which is now famous all over the world.
+Throughout the centuries, the inhabitants of the coast's rural areas have showned great versatility, and have adapted the land to their desired use, without interferring with the shapes of nature.
+Orchards, upland pastures and terraced vineyards have all been created in respect on the area's geological and natural characteristics.
+The coast is mainly known for its various cultivations on terraced land where citrus fruits are grown, the most famous among them certainly being Amalfitan lemon.
+Lemons grown here are sweet and can be eaten as desserts even without sugar.
+Local cuisine makes abundant use of them in cakes, as well as in the famous liqueur "limoncello" which is now consumed all over the world.

-The main town along the coast is Amalfi which is now an internationally renowned tourist spot because of its natural beauty.
+The main town along the Amalfitan coast is the one giving it its very name, Amalfi.
+Today, Amalfi is an internationally renowned tourist spot because of its natural beauty.
 The town is also well known for its monuments and its history.
-Amalfi is situated among the Lattari Mountains and the sea and the Amalfi coast has been named after the town.
-The town is characterized by narrow winding streets, charming staircases and white houses perched on the rocks which makes it look more Greek than Italian.
+Located at the feet of the Lattari Mountains, it is characterized by narrow winding streets, charming staircases and white houses perched on the rocks, which gives it an unmistakably Greek allure.

 The port of Amalfi has been an important trade center since ancient times.
-The sailors from the town how to navigate using compasses and modern equipment since centuries because of which it was considered to be one of the most important ports in the Mediterranean.
-The port now allows visitors to travel to the neighboring regions and the beaches on the coast like the Santa Croce beach.
-There are many important monuments and architectural wonders in Amalfi, the most important being the Cathedral of Amalfi which is dedicated to Saint Andrew.
-The staircase of the cathedral is especially noteworthy.
+Amalfitan sailors were among the first to use compasses and special equipements to navigate the seas, as Amalfi was considered one of the most important ports in the Mediterranean.
+Amalfi's own port is still very much an active spot, from which visitors can depart to neighboring regions and beaches on the coast, such as the Santa Croce beach.
+There are many important monuments and architectural wonders in Amalfi, the most important being its Cathedral, dedicated to Saint Andrew.
+Its staircase is especially noteworthy.

 Costiera Amalfitana in Italy.

-Scala is located at an altitude of 360 meters at the feet of the Lattari range of mountains.
-Scala is known to be the oldest town along the coast.
-The town is quite small but is known for its beautiful orchards, oak woods and chestnut groves.
+Scala is located at an altitude of 360 meters above sea level (about 1181 ft) and lies at the feet of the Lattari mountain range.
+It is known to be the oldest town along the coast.
+It is quite small, yet well known for its beautiful orchards, oak woods and chestnut groves.

-The town has a beautiful hilly landscape and is characterized by its many old staircases that lead to the orchards and the valleys.
-The valleys are noted for their unspoiled natural beauty and their various rare and exotic plants and trees.
+The town is surrounded by a beautiful, hilly landscape, and is characterized by its many old staircases that lead to the orchards and the surrounding valleys.
+The valleys themselves are noted for their unspoiled natural beauty, and their various rare and exotic plants and trees.
 The Valle delle Ferriere is known for its excellent flora and fauna.
 The landscape has typical Mediterranean bushes and a riot of colors and smells.

-The valley where Scala is located is set among rocks which are covered by bushes and groves.
-It is corssed by the Canneto stream which allows the growth of ferns like the Woodwardia radicans which are known to be quite rare.
-Scala is known for its beautiful castle, towers, churches and monuments.
+The valley where Scala is located is set among rocks covered by bushes and groves.
+It is crossed by the Canneto river, which allows the growth of ferns like the woodwardia radicans, known to be quite rare.

-The Amalfi Coast is blessed with excellent natural beauty and a rare combination of history, culture and art for which it has been included in the UNESCO's world heritage list since 1997.
+The Amalfi Coast is blessed with excellent natural beauty and a rare combination of history, culture and art, for which it has been included in the UNESCO World Heritage List since 1997.